shakefu/pytool/README.rst

 Pytool is compatible with Python 2 (tested against 2.7) or Python 3.3 and higher. *Compatibility added August 4, 2015.*

-*Note: Python 2 is now `End of Life <https://www.python.org/doc/sunset-python-2/>`_ and support in Pytool is deprecated and will be removed in Pytool 4.x.*
+*Note*: Python 2 is now `End of Life <https://www.python.org/doc/sunset-python-2/>`_ and support in Pytool is deprecated and will be removed in Pytool 4.x.

 Pytool's source is hosted on Github: `<https://github.com/shakefu/pytool>`_